xod442/aruba-te-labguide-te4202/docs/lab2.md

 This is very complex configuration.
 The AFC makes it very easy.
 ```

 Bearing all this in mind, this task will have you use the **AFC Overlay Configuration Workflow** to implement iBGP settings using a private Autonomous System Number (ASN) to establish VTEPs.
-VTEP IP addresses will be assigned using a subnetwork address range that you’ll define.
+VTEP IP addresses will be assigned using a pre-defined IP address range.
 Finally, iBGP neighbor relationships will be verified using the AFC CLI Command Processor.

 ### Validate